 Uses for a Transfer Pump

 We bought our first pump at Harbor Freight, but it didn’t last long.
-The second transfer pump we purchased was a definitely increase in quality.
+The second transfer pump we purchased was definitely an increase in quality.
 It is similar to the transfer pump here.

 6. Lights and Headlamp